AtomicExpresso/TubeFetcher/README.md

 4. Wait for the videos to finish downloading.
 All files will appear at the specified file path.

 ## Download
-You can download the latest version of the app from the [Releases page](https://github.com/atomicexpresso/TubeFetcher/releases).
+You can download the latest version of the application from the [Releases page](https://github.com/atomicexpresso/TubeFetcher/releases).

 ## Building from source
 If you'd like to download and compile the application yourself, follow these steps: